 Having one or two children is pretty much the norm in Singapore these days.
 But having more than three kids is still considered rare in our society.
-With a grand total of four kids under his roof, TNAP writer Dorothea Chow spoke to Andy Lee of SengkangBabies on how he has bucked the trend of having a small family, and has no regrets whatsoever!
+With a grand total of four kids under his roof, TNAP writer Dorothea Chow spoke to Andy Lee of SengkangBabies on how he has bucked the trend of having a small family and has no regrets whatsoever!
 “The more the merrier,” he says.

 The stars of the Lee family are Boon Wee (11), Boon Kang (9), Boon Yee (7) and Boon Xin (5).

 Andy holds a job in the IT industry, while his wife, Meng Choo, is a full-time homemaker.
-The couple are in their early forties.
+The couple is in their early forties.
 We spoke to Andy to introduce us to his lovely family.

 No. 1: Firstborn Boon Wee is very sociable.
-He enjoys sports and reading, and is growing into a confident teen.
+He enjoys sports and reading and is growing into a confident teen.
 When it comes to chores around the house, he is reliable and responsible to complete the task well.

 No. 2: Boon Kang is the cheeky and creative one, always full of ideas.
 He likes to do things differently and is curious about everything and anything.

 No. 3: Boon Yee is the sunshine in their home.
-Always smiling, he has a heart of gold, and does not hesitate to share his toys and food.
+Always smiling, he has a heart of gold and does not hesitate to share his toys and food.

 No. 4: The baby of the family is Boon Xin, who loves bossing her older brothers around!
 Her teachers always mention that she likes to be the big sister in class.
 Don’t be fooled by her charm – this little princess can sweet-talk her way out of trouble in a jiffy!